mkpartners/cremedelacrm-www/content/post/learn-ai-with-salesforce.md

 Sign up today, and we’ll see you on the 15th!

-And, as always, if you want a more personalized look at how AI can transform your organization’s processes or just need some help getting your tech and vision aligned, [drop us a line](https://www.mkpartners.com/contact/)!
-We’re always happy to help.

 Until then, keep working hard, smart, and happy — we’ll see you in the cloud.